 Some people prefer

-Others prefer room-based cleaning, doing one room at a time.
 For me, vacuuming a house makes no appreciable difference if every room is still cluttered.
-I prefer doing a weekly cleaning in each room — and I use my weekly printable cleaning checklists to guide me through it.
+I prefer cleaning room-by-room — and I use weekly printable cleaning checklists to guide me.

 5. Have Some Kind of Daily Cleaning Routine